r-lib/lintr/linter-300.md

 known false positives, add links to external resources, etc.

 To make this even more navigable, we've also added some metadata to a database in the form of tags for each linter.
-For example,
+For example, `brace_linter` has tags style, readability, default, and configurable.
+Each tag gets its own documentation page (e.g. `?readability_linters`) which describes the tag and lists all of the associated linters exported by lintr.

+To further facilitate discoverability, we've added `available_linters()` and `available_tags()` to list registered linters (including custom linters not exported by lintr itself; see `?available_linters`).

+Moreover, lintr's documentation is now available as a website thanks to Hadley Wickham's contribution to create a pkgdown website for the package: lintr.r-lib.org.

 ## Google linters